Pearl-image-comparer/Pearl/README.md

 Pearl Satellite Comparison is a project designed to compare satellite imagery for environmental monitoring and ecosystem protection.
 This repository contains the tools, and resources necessary to visualize, and compare past satellite images to support ecosystem preservation efforts.

-The map view includes a layer displaying endangered species sightings, which retrieves data about Finnish endangered species and preservation areas.
-Additionally, users can report incidents directly through the app, and these reports are showcased on the map view.
+Users can compare satellite imagery from different date to observe environmental changes over time.

+Additionally the application includes three key layers for enhanced data visualization:
+1. **Endangerment Species**: Displays Finnish sightings of endangered species.
+2. **Conservation Areas**: Highlights protected areas, such as national parks and nature reserves.
+3. **User Observations**: Enables users to report incidents or observations, which are then displayed on the map, providing real-time insights into local conservation efforts.

 ## Features

-Map: View map with a search option.
+- **Map**: View map with a search option.

-Satellite map layer: See wanted areas as they appear on satellite imagery.
+- **Satellite Layer**: See satellite imagery of the viewed area.

-Comparison Tools: Choose historical satellite images by dates and compare them side by side.
+- **Comparison Tools**: Choose historical satellite images by dates and compare them side by side.

-Report: Add reports on incidents and log them to the database.
+- **Reports**: Report about incidents and log them to the database.

-API Integration: Utilize third-party APIs for additional data sources (e.g., endanngered species data).
+- **API Integration**: Utilize third-party APIs for additional data sources (e.g., endangered species and conservation).

 ## Installation

+### Prerequisites

 - Install Node (v20.x or newer)
 - Install Git